wilsonmar/wilsonmar.github.io/_posts/2016-10-29-iot-raspberry-hardware.md

    Windows operating systems can format drives using NTFS rather than FAT32.

-   Natively Mac OSX does not know how to read NTFS drives.
+   Natively macOS does not know how to read NTFS drives.

 0. DVD blank disk (R+ or R-) to hold image so as to not use up laptop hard disk space.